 - Provide entitlement to the spouse/dependent children based on how much they would receive if they were to reside in Saskatchewan.

-If the CES, CM or Vocational Rehabilitation Specialist (VRS) cannot reach the spouse/dependent children to determine their initial entitlement or to confirm their ongoing entitlement, the CES, CM or VRS may suspend the spouse’s/dependent children’s benefits until they are able to make contact.
+If Operations staff cannot reach the spouse/dependent children to determine their initial entitlement or to confirm their ongoing entitlement, the Operations staff may suspend the spouse’s/dependent children’s benefits until they are able to make contact.

-- The CM or VRS may authorize benefits for someone other than the worker’s spouse or dependent children.
+- Operations staff may authorize benefits for someone other than the worker’s spouse or dependent children.
 Payments to other dependants may depend on how long, had the worker lived, the worker would have continued supporting the dependants.
-The WCB may pay other dependants wholly or partly in a lump sum or in any other form that the CM or VRS considers suitable.
+The WCB may pay other dependants wholly or partly in a lump sum or in any other form that Operations staff considers suitable.

 Medical Aid and Reporting